Figurative language: This is the use of words in a way that conveys meanings different from their usual definitions.

 verbal irony, when the name or description of something implies the opposite of the truth (for example, calling a very tall person “Tiny”).

 Teacher.
 Ham radio operator (KN4RTJ).
-Piano debaucher.
+Pianist.
 Minimoog noodler.
-Photographer.
 Catholic.
 AMDG.
-Dogs, Doctor Who, & Stranger Things.
+Dogs, Cats, Doctor Who, & Stranger Things.
 I look much different in person.
+Opinions expressed in the Taco are my own.

 View all posts by Robert W. Oliver